Session scramble punctuated by tax relief drama

-BOSTON (State House News Service) – It’s two sides of the same coin.
+BOSTON (SHNS) – It’s two sides of the same coin.
 Legislators are rushing to complete critical business, and they are also scrambling to finish work they could have done months ago or last year.

 House and Senate members will trudge back into the State House on Saturday, or deliberate from their homes or other remote locations, for the start of a pair of rare weekend formal sessions where Massachusetts residents will learn whether Democrats can put aside longstanding differences on a range of pressing issues.